mixxxdj/mixxx/source/chapters/library.rst

   crates that you have created before.
 Alternatively, drag the selection to the playlist or crate in the sidebar.
 * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you
   can't edit them in the track properties.
-If a BPM is locked, a “lock“ icon appears next to the tracks BPM.
+If a BPM is locked, a “lock” icon appears next to the tracks BPM.
 * **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx libary.
 After doing this we recommended you